jakelooker/training/README.md

 ### Practical Test

 Run the script on a spare PC.
 Run through the first menu choosing options as you would for a normal build.
 Exit the script once all the menus are done.
-Check inside the C:\temp\
+Check inside the C:\temp\userconfig\ folder for the various txt files that have been created and look at the contents.

 ### Storing Options